Thursday, March 30, 2017

 These collections usually feature women in swimsuits or tight-fitting sports apparel.
 (See “Clickbait cliche: The crowd got more than it bargained for.”)

-Pole-vaulter and fitness model Allison Stoke is a popular subject for these pictorials.
+Pole-vaulter and fitness model Allison Stokke is a popular subject for these pictorials.

 Another popular subject is golfer Paige Spiranac.